Hurricane Carla: Aftermath

-Shortly after the storm, Vice President Lyndon B. Johnson, a lifelong resident of Texas, toured the devastation in the state and met with officials from 18 different counties, remarking that "as always, Texans are arising to a challenge...
+Shortly after the hurricane, Vice President Lyndon B. Johnson, a lifelong resident of Texas, toured the devastation in the state and met with officials from 18 different counties, remarking that "as always, Texans are arising to a challenge...
 We have suffered hurricane, tornado, and floods, but we in Texas are a bold and brave people."
-After his report to President John F. Kennedy and Congress, $55 million was approved in aid for Texas, though Kennedy later requested an additional $65 million.
-President Kennedy issued a disaster declaration for Texas, allowing all jurisdictions in the state to apply for public assistance.
+On September 16, President John F. Kennedy issued a disaster declaration for Texas, allowing all jurisdictions in the state to apply for public assistance.
 The president also declared 6 parishes in Louisiana a disaster area.
+On September 21, President Kennedy requested Congress appropriate $55 million for relief from Carla and other disasters, which was eventually included in a supplemental appropriations bill passed on September 30.
+This included $15 million in direct disaster relief funds, $30 million for additional loans by the Small Business Administration (SBA), and $5 million each to the Department of Agriculture (USDA) and Army Corps of Engineers for emergency conservation efforts and repairing waterways, respectively.
 Helicopters deployed 88 United States Marines to Galveston to patrol devastated areas.
 A United States Navy task force composed of medical and construction work teams was also sent to the area.
 Members of the United States National Guard assisted refugees in returning to their homes and worked to prevent looting.
+In Galveston, guardsmen shot one suspected looter and arrested 8 others.
+The Texas Health Department offered typhoid shots to everyone in Jefferson and Galveston counties and shipped out 400 kits of snakebite antivenom to deal with health concerns in the aftermath of the storm.
+The Farmers Home Administration offered emergency loans to farmers in 30 counties, with over $2.5 million in applications by November 1961.
+The USDA supplied over 1800000 lbs of surplus food to Louisiana and Texas.
+The SBA and Federal Housing Administration offered loans to property owners affected by Carla, with the former approving over $6.27 million in loans by November 1961.